Skip to Content

 In the end, the perfect plant is the one that will fit your specific growing conditions.

-The amount of tomatoes you get, the size of the tomatoes, whether they are early or late, and how they taste is dependent on the variety and your growing practices.
 For tips on selecting plants based on specific flavors, review this guide on heirloom tomato flavor profiles.

 The following list is just a set of tips for making sure your plant grows into a healthy expression of what it’s genes tell it to be.